Plymouth railway station: Platform layout

 The station has its entrance on the south side which gives access to the city centre.
-The west side of the station concourse is the ticket office, while on the north and east sides are various retail outlets selling food and newspapers.
+The west side of the station concourse is the ticket office, while on the north side are various retail outlets selling food and newspapers.
 The buffet on Platforms 7 and 8 is no longer in operation however there is a small café just beyond the ticket barriers serving hot drinks and hot food.
 The platform area is separated from the concourse by the ticket gates.

 The platforms that can be reached on the level from the concourse are numbered 1 to 4.
 Platforms 1 and 2 are east-facing bay platforms, not used by passenger trains.
 Platform 3 is a west-facing bay platform that is mainly used by local services to Gunnislake and sometimes Penzance.